LaardCommunity/LaardCommunity.github.io/Code-of-Conduct.md

 ## TL;DR

-All attendees and members of PAASTA are expected to be respectful towards all members regardless of background, and actively participate in creating a welcoming and friendly community.
+All attendees and members of LAARD are expected to be respectful towards all members regardless of background, and actively participate in creating a welcoming and friendly community.
 Unacceptable or illegal behaviour will not be tolerated and the organisers reserve the right to remove anyone violating the Code of Conduct from both in-person or online channels.
 If at any point you feel unsafe or the code of conduct is violated, please contact the designated safety officers: (yet to be determined as of October 2023) who will deal with any issues respectfully and anonymously, as required.